rotki/rotki/docs/api.rst

    :statuscode 200: Tag successfully created.
    :statuscode 400: Provided request JSON is in some way malformed.
-   :statuscode 409: User is not logged in.
-Tag with the same name already exists.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Tag with the same name already exists.
    :statuscode 500: Internal rotki error

 Editing a tag